Nasty (The Young Ones): Plot

 The episode begins with a man playing chess against Death.
 After losing to the man, Death declares "Bollocks to this!" and attacks the man with his scythe.
 The horror movie-themed opening credits are followed by Mike, Rick, Vyvyan and Neil carrying a coffin through a local cemetery.
-The coffin is brought to a freshly-dug grave where a passing woman asks a spade-holding Neil if he digs graves, to which Neil replies, "Yeah, they're all right."
+The coffin is brought to a freshly dug grave where a passing woman asks a spade-holding Neil if he digs graves, to which Neil replies, "Yeah, they're all right."
 After encountering a drunken vicar and two gravediggers, the episode then takes a flashback to events leading up to the burial.
-It is bath night, and while Neil jumps into the muddy bathwater used in the three others' previous baths (inadvertently finding his long-lost bicycle in the process), Rick locks himself in his room and gets on his bed for a sneaky read of Cosmopolitan - only to nearly get cut in half by Vyvyan's cleverly placed circular saw.
+It is bath night, and while Neil jumps into the muddy bathwater used in the other threes' previous baths (inadvertently finding his long-lost bicycle in the process), Rick locks himself in his room and gets on his bed for a sneaky read of Cosmopolitan - only to nearly get cut in half by Vyvyan's cleverly placed circular saw.
 Mike and Vyvyan spend the time trying to set up the new video recorder they have secured, in order to watch a video nasty.
 A scene-stealing postman then arrives to deliver a human-shaped package from the Transvaal.
 After falling out of the bathroom window and having his bedroom boarded up, Neil arrives downstairs wearing a dress he found in Rick's room (with Rick's name tagged in the back).
-Neil briefly gets the video machine to work by plugging it - but suffers a sustained electric shock in the process - and the group is shown a commercial for a women's pain reliever set in Hell.
+Neil briefly gets the video machine to work by plugging it in, suffering a sustained electric shock in the process, and the group is shown a commercial for a women's pain reliever set in Hell.